 Even if it’s the middle of the night.

 When water gets into parts of your house that it shouldn’t be in, damage can be caused quickly.

 And that’s a big part of why we offer 24/7 service at B&B. We know exactly how worrisome waking up to a leak can be.
 Give us a call and we’ll get it fixed on the spot for you.

 A leaking sewer line is usually fixed by relining your pipe.
-This is a fascinating process (see for yourself below)

 This will create a new tube lining on the inside of your pipe, which will take care of any small leaks.

 Depending on the severity of the damage, (aka it’s completely burst) you may need to do a repipe.
 This is an intensive job that could include some digging, and can add value to your home.
 The best part is you won’t have to worry about sewer issues for a very, very long time.

 At this point you’re probably wondering what the last step is…